Peter Maag, PhD

 Mike Donnell, MHA

-VP, Transplant Software Business
+Vice President, Transplant Software Business

 A leader in the transplant community for over 20 years, Mike has an extensive knowledge of the clinical transplant space and the business requirements of CMS-compliant programs.
-He has served as vice president of transplant networks at United Resource Networks/OPTUM, vice president of transplant services at Baylor and, most recently, as chief administrative officer at the Keck Hospital of USC Transplant Institute.
+He has served as Vice President of transplant networks at United Resource Networks/OPTUM, Vice President of transplant services at Baylor and, most recently, as Chief Administrative Officer at the Keck Hospital of USC Transplant Institute.

 Alexander L. Johnson